Laurelhurst DADU

 When viewed from the main home’s prominent back deck, the homeowners look upon a raised patch of planted earth trimmed in river rock, not harsh roofing materials.
 The living roof both extends the landscape design and offers a restful view.
 Landscaping is by ANR Landscape Design.

 The new structure, 575 square feet, sits politely in the backyard, nestled among mature trees and placed so that the lawn serves as outdoor carpeting for an exterior living “room.”
 The DADU is painted in the same deep gray as the Tudor that towers above it, bonding the structures.
-The contemporary cottage was a collaboration between architects Paul Moon of Paul Moon Design and Bruce Parker of the microhouse.
+The contemporary cottage was a collaboration between architects Paul Moon of Paul Moon Design and Bruce Parker of microhouse.

 Further tying the Tudor to the modern cottage is the use of exterior corbels.
 New concrete retaining walls define and separate outdoor spaces, and also provide a framework for additional plantings.